 Why Do I Need a Content Optimization Strategy?

 Still not convinced you need a content optimization strategy?
 A quick glance at the data may make you think otherwise:

 Few would argue that content marketing forms the bedrock of most successful digital marketing strategies.
-In fact, a recent report found that 93% of successful B2B marketers remain very or extremely committed to content marketing in 2019.
+In fact, a recent report found that 93% of successful B2B marketers remain very or extremely committed to content marketing.
 Yet the same report found that only 39% of B2B digital marketers actually have a documented content marketing strategy.
 This means the door is wide open for strategic content marketers to prosper with optimized content.